 - What is special about your beetle?

-This activity was lots of fun and the little guy had a blast making beetle structures over and over again.
+This activity was lots of fun and the little guy had a blast making these cute beetle activities for preschoolers over and over again.
 We actually started with red playdough and then ended up changing our minds and switching to blue.

 I asked the little guy to tell me about the body parts of a beetle.
 He told me that, “Beetles have a head with antennae and six legs.”